Rosewood, London: afternoon tea review

-Rosewood, London’s high-end heritage hotel, introduced its art afternoon tea in February 2017 to reflect the importance of art to the hotel.
+Rosewood, London’s high-end heritage hotel, introduced its art afternoon tea in August 2017 to reflect the importance of art to the hotel.
 In the hotel’s Mirror Room, a plush room combining elegant, contemporary features, such as stylish lighting, mustard-coloured Chesterfield sofas and a stunning installation of unorganised mirrors (the clues in the name), with the building’s original character (marble sideboards, pillars and period windows).
 In a nod to the hotel’s Asian owners, oriental black and gold prints sit beneath glass on the black tables.

 The champagne afternoon tea begins with smooth original white R de Ruinart and R de Ruinart rosé (dark in colour due to its high pinot noir grape content).
 It’s soft and floral with fragrant rose petal, sweet strawberry and citrusy grapefruit notes on the nose.

 There are 13 black, blue and green loose-leaf Mariage Frères teas to choose from, including; classic English breakfast; a slightly smoky fragrant Darjeeling; and the Interdit - a light, zesty oolong tea, all served in the rosewood bone china tea pots.

 What's the savoury round like?

 Traditional finger sandwiches were given modern twists that really delivered – sweet and creamy chicken with tarragon mayonnaise came on super soft basil bread; delicately truffled egg mayonnaise came on sweet caramelised onion bread, thinly sliced crisp cucumber with cream cheese hit the spot, while open-faced Scottish salmon with capers and keta caviar was slightly overpowering with pickled shallots.

 A refreshing mandarin granita palate cleanser was a well-judged extra touch to prepare us for the sweet courses to come.